Personal Pronouns

 • Object of a preposition

-• The subject in an adverbial sentence introduced by 𓇋𓅱 jw
+• The subject in an adverbial sentence introduced by 𓇋𓅱 jw or similar particles

 Dependent Pronouns

 Dependent pronouns are separate words, but “depend” on some other word in the sentence and cannot stand at the beginning; instead, they attach to the word before them (and its suffix pronoun if it has one).
-Their uses, and the words they depend on in each, are:
+Their uses, and the words they depend on in each, include:

 • Direct object of a verb, which may be reflexive; depends from the verb